 Any amount listed on your financial aid award for student employment is only an estimate of potential earnings.
 Students will be paid only for work performed.
 Students who do not perform satisfactory work or who do not work the hours assigned to them will be terminated from student employment.

 Students desiring assistance for a summer term may be required to complete a separate application for possible summer funding.
 Summer funding is generally limited to unused Pell Grant entitlements for students who were not enrolled full-time during the regular academic year and student loans for students who have not borrowed the annual maximum for their classification during the regular academic year.
-Contact the Financial Aid Office for additional information.
+Contact the Office of Financial Aid for additional information.

 Students who have already completed a Bachelor's degree who are returning to complete a teaching certificate are considered post-baccalaureate undergraduates for student loan purposes.
 These students are limited to the annual and aggregate maximums for undergraduate senior students.
 There is no Pell Grant eligibility after receiving a bachelor's degree.